Nrechati/42sh-UNIX-Shell/README.md

 - Prompt
 - Command execution with arguments
-- $PATH managment
+- $PATH management
 - Homemade error handling (no errno), and process/shell return values
-- Tab and Space in prompt managment
+- Tab and Space in prompt management

 ### Separators and Redirections